chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 Setting up visibility with existing Chef Automate installation
 ================================================================

+.. note:: Visibility is automatically installed as part of the Chef Automate installation.
+The following instructions only apply to customers who have previously installed Chef Delivery as a stand alone implementation.

 To get started with the visibility capabilities in |automate|, modify ``/etc/delivery/delivery.rb`` on your |automate| server and add the following settings: